garygr2002/Rebalance/README.md

 ![alt text](assets/images/use_set.png)

 You may set current and historical valuations for the Standard and Poor 500 using the 'c', 'h' and 't' options.
 These options stand for 'close (last)', 'high' and 'today' respectively.
-The software uses these settings to automatically adjust investor-specific equity weights given in the portfolio csv file.
+The software uses these settings to automatically adjust investor-specific equity weights given in the portfolio CSV file.
 The software will always make adjustments for today's valuation of the S&P 500 versus last close, but an equity adjustment of today's setting versus historical high is a per-investor preference.
-Read further in this document, or explore the description of the csv files for more information.
+Read further in this document, or explore the description of the CSV files for more information.
 Please note that it is not required to set valuations for the S&P 500 in order for the software to run correctly.
 When one or more of these preferences are not set, the software will skip the adjustments.
 You will see something similar to the following terminal window when running the software after the 'c', 'h', 't' and 'p' options:

 ![alt text](assets/images/SandP500_set.png)

 A screen snap is omitted here for the 'b' option, which backs up the current source directory to the current destination directory.
-As well, a screen snap is omitted here for running the software with no option, which causes the software to rebalance investor portfolios given the current csv input files.
+As well, a screen snap is omitted here for running the software with no option, which causes the software to rebalance investor portfolios given the current CSV input files.

 ## Command Line Options

 Below find an exhaustive list of command line options.
-As noted previously, running the software with no option causes it to read input csv files from the designated source directory, and subdirectories.
-The software will use the csv files to rebalance the indicated portfolios, and produce output.
+As noted previously, running the software with no option causes it to read input CSV files from the designated source directory, and subdirectories.
+The software will use the CSV files to rebalance the indicated portfolios, and produce output.
 For the command line options listed below, any prefix of the full word positively identifies the option.
 Options may be specified with a single preceding hyphen such the very next token after any intervening whitespace is accepted as an argument.
 Alternatively, options may be specified with two preceding hyphens such that the user specifies an argument with a connecting equals sign, and no intervening whitespace.
 Note: If more than one command line option is present, the software evaluates the options, and will set or show a preference in the order given below.
 In this way, it is possible for a set preference to clobber a preference that was previously set on the same command line.
 This is a necessary feature, not a bug!
 Preference are currently global, and not user-specific.

 ### -reset